 The PsyD degree program in San Francisco offers three academic tracks.
 These academic tracks build upon the foundational elements of the program, allow students to focus their studies in an area that interests them, and helps students to better prepare for their future professional roles.

-The four academic tracks offered at the San Francisco PsyD program are:
+The three academic tracks offered at the San Francisco PsyD program are:

 - Child and Family Psychology (C/FT)